ProCycle TM40 Installation Guide

 Being your average male, I dove into the project without first reviewing the instructions.
 Hey, I know how to work on a motorcycle, what can they tell me?
 I started by pulling out the old carb and cables.
 I mean, you have to do that to install a new one, right?
 Along with the carb came the secondary filter and the bar mounted choke lever.
 That pretty much did it for the removal process.

 Before starting the actual installation I decided that a quick peek at the instructions wouldn't be a bad thing.
 I mean, hey, these folks have done it a time or two so maybe they know something that I don't.
 Besides, I get a nasty look from the boss when I ask a question that is right there in the instructions!
 Well, good thing I did as there were a couple of important steps that I may have skipped over had I just plowed forward pushing and shoving the new TM into place.
 The first good tip was to remove the rear brake reservoir from the frame.
 This allowed me space to get my monkey paws in to finagle the new TM into place from the right side of the motorcycle.
-This was a great call!
+This was a good call.
 That extra room really is important.
-You can remove this plastic little reservoir now like they recommend, or call them up later and order a new one as you will probably break it off somewhere during the installation process.
-Like the old commercial said, you can pay me now, or pay me later!
+You can remove this little plastic reservoir now like they recommend, or call them up later and order a new one as you will probably break it off somewhere during the installation process.

 Next they told me to trim the two little centering tabs off the rubber portion of the intake manifold.
 The TM40 doesn't have anything there to use those and it really needs the room.
 OK, so another good point taken.
 I would have struggled for awhile and then cut them off anyway, but this saved a bit of a struggle.
 A little bit anyway.